 Meet our study team

 Dr. Daniela Palombo, Ph.D.
 (UBC Memory and Imagination Lab)

 Dr. Samantha Dawson, Ph.D.
 (UBC Sexuality and Well-being Lab)

 Deea Dev (UBC Memory and Imagination Lab)

 This study has been developed by Drs.
 Daniela Palombo and Samantha Dawson at the University of British Columbia.
 It has been approved by the Behavioural Research Ethics Board (BREB) at UBC (Ethics ID: H21-01415).
-This study is funded by a UBC SSHRC Explore Grant and start-up funds awarded to Dr. Palombo from the University of British Columbia.
+This study is funded by a WHRI Cataylst Grant and a SSHRC Insight Grant.